Managing New Product Development: Timeless Considerations

-To remain viable for a long time, a company must be good, or must become good, at developing and managing new products.
-The reason for this is that every product goes through a life cycle—it is born, goes through several phases, and eventually dies as new products come along that better serve consumer needs.
+To remain viable for a long time, a company must be good at developing and managing new products, or it must become good at doing so.
+How does it become good?
+Well, every product goes through a life cycle—it is born, it goes through several phases of development and growth, and it eventually dies as new products come along that better serve consumer needs.

 There are two primary ways for a company to get a new product: